padurean/square-composer/README.md

 Run `sbt fullOptJS` and open up `index-opt.html` for an optimized (~200kb) version of the final application, useful for final publication.

+## Add a new solution or a new transformation

+Just add a new `Transformation` instance to the `ro.purecore.squarecomposer.Transformations.definitions` list.

+TIP: Use an existing instantiation one as blueprint - code should be self-explanatory.